Skip to content

 What to Expect at Your Appointment

 We understand that patients may feel unsure about what happens during an eye exam, especially if it’s their first.
-Our team creates a comfortable, informative environment where every step is explained.
+Our team keeps the process comfortable and clearly explains each step.

 Your Visit to Grove City Vision Center Will Likely Include:

-• A full health history, including any symptoms, medications, and family eye disease.
+• A full health history, including symptoms, medications, and family eye history.

 • Vision testing using a standard eye chart and digital refraction tools.